joyent/conch-api/docs/modules/Conch::Controller::WorkspaceRack.md

 ## remove

-Remove a rack from a workspace.
+Remove a rack from a workspace (and all descendants).

 Requires 'admin' permissions on the workspace.